Agricultural Biologicals Market Size and Share

 Key Report Takeaways

-• By crop type, row crops held 75.4% of the agricultural biologicals market size in 2025, while horticultural crops are advancing at a 9.8% CAGR to 2031.
+• By crop type, row crops captured the largest 75.4% of the agricultural biologicals revenue share in 2025, while horticultural crops are advancing at the fastest 9.5% CAGR from 2026 to 2031.

 Segment Analysis

-By Function: Crop Nutrition Dominates, Crop Protection Accelerates
+By Function: Crop Nutrition Anchors Revenue While Crop Protection Accelerates

 Agricultural Biologicals Market: Market Share by Function